seraga/vega-day/README.md

 # vega-day
 a restaurant html/css/pureJS template using some atomic css.

+Ultra small.

-From author of the ural.css framework
+From author of the urals.css framework.